zavaboy/challonge-wp/readme.txt

 * **`height`** - The height of the embedded tournament bracket.
 * **`limit`** - Limit the number of returned results for tournament listings.
 * **`allowusers`** / **`denyusers`** / **`allowroles`** / **`denyroles`** - A comma separated list of users or roles you would like to specifically allow or deny from viewing the tournament bracket or tournament listings.
+* **`statuses`** / **`excludestatuses`** - A comma separated list of tournament statuses you would like to specifically show or hide from the tournament listings.
+All statuses: "Pending,Checking In,Checked In,Underway,Awaiting Review,Complete"

 = Widget =